Infatoshi/rl-from-scratch/README.md

 ## Conclusion (1 mins)
 For those wondering, yes, I do 1-on-1 tutoring and consulting.
 If you're interested, feel free to shoot me a DM on Fiverr, Twitter, LinkedIn, or Discord.
 All links will be in the video description and bottom of the README.md in the repo.

 If you found this video/repo helpful, you should definitely subscribe.
 It not only supports me, but also tells the Youtube algorithm that this content is helpful and therefore recommends it to more people.
-If you have any questions, please leave a comment.
 If you want to see more content like this, please let me know.
 I'm always looking for new ideas.
 Thanks for watching and I'll see you in the next video.

 ## Links
 *Fiverr* - https://www.fiverr.com/elliotarledge